Mama Monkey’s is a sauce brand that blends Cantonese flavors with classic American condiments.

 Use cream linen stock for dimensionality and to create a tactile experience for the consumer.

-Lean into recognizable cultural motifs to convey the heritage component that is defining to this project.
+Lean into recognizable Chinese cultural motifs to convey the heritage component that is defining to this project.

 Create a single-color mascot to show the personality of the brand and an image that they can easily recognize and connect to.

-COLOR & TYPETAKEAWAYSRed symbolizes prosperity and good fortune.
-I chose it not only for its cultural resonance, but also to complement the natural color of the product.
+Red symbolizes prosperity and good fortune.
 The cream linen paper gives a tactile warmth that contrasts with the richness of the red.

 For the type, I selected serif typefaces to convey establishment.
-The incorporation of glyphs mimicked the monkeys' movement and created balance between the illustration and logotype.
+The chosen glyphs mimic the monkeys' movement and create balance between illustration and logotype.

 COLOR & TYPE